Intervention/docs/validation/v4/rules/jwt.md

-# JWT Rule
+---
+title: "JWT Rule"
-## Validate a JSON Web Token
+subtitle: "Validate a JSON Web Token"
-Learn how to validate the JSON Web Token format with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Learn how to validate the JSON Web Token format with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Jwt::__construct()